albertliumaster/albertliumaster.github.io/_pages/home.md

 </p>

 <p align="justify">
 To this end, we utilize tabletop light sources across the electromagnetic spectrum (terahertz - ultraviolet) to implement optical "pumps" and advanced spectroscopies.
-A specialty of our lab is <b>multidimensional coherent spectroscopy</b>, an optical analogue of nuclear magnetic resonance.
+A specialty of our lab is the development and application of <b>multidimensional coherent spectroscopy</b>, an optical analogue of nuclear magnetic resonance, at <b>terahertz frequencies</b> to probe quantum matter at their fundamental energy scales.
 </p>

 <p align="justify">